Works#office/workplace

 Growth X Partners Group Lab “Sky AGORA”

-This is a new office relocation project for Growth X Partners Co., Ltd., which provides DX support for companies.
-We moved our head office to the 48th floor of the Shinjuku Nomura Building, aiming to create a place where employees can be happy and improve their performance.
-It is designed with the basic concept of a communication space that promotes.
-[Social Issues/Customer Issues/Requests] Our lives have changed dramatically due to COVID-19.
-I'm starting to be asked.
-While I was able to work remotely without any problems, the president wanted to have everyone come to the company.
-The new office was required to make coming to the company fun and increase motivation and engagement.
-[Solution] We explored and designed an office that is not just a place to work, but an office with communication as the 'core' that naturally makes people want to gather.
-A lounge space where you can work as if you were playing, a space where you can freely customize the furniture layout according to your purpose, and so on.
-In order to foster the pride of employees and increase their motivation, we boldly placed the artwork of Leslie David, a cutting-edge art director active in Paris, throughout the space, making it a pleasure to come to the company.
-It's a trigger.
-We proposed the original name "Sky AGORA" by combining AGORA, which means "open space" as a symbol of a gathering place, and the location characteristics of the 48th floor. <Our project members> [Sales and project management] Hiroki Nekota [Planning] Kenta Masubuchi [design, layout] Manabu Yamanobe, Yuya Sato, Shunsuke Ami [Production and construction] Kazuiso Yoshimura
+This is a new office relocation project for GrowthX Partners, Inc., which provides digital transformation support for companies.
+The company relocated its headquarters to the 48th floor of the Shinjuku Nomura Building, aiming to create a place where employees can be happy and improve their performance.
+The basic concept of the design is not just a place to work, but a communication space that promotes encounters and discoveries, like a plaza where all employees can gather.
+[Social issues / customer issues / requests] COVID-19 has drastically changed our lives, and while we are now working and eating at home more often and have become able to work flexibly, the purpose of the office has come into question.
+While remote work can be done without any problems, the president wanted everyone to come to the office.
+The new office was required to make coming to the office fun and increase motivation and engagement.
+[Solution] We explored and designed an office that is not just a place to work, but one that has communication at its core that makes people want to gather together naturally.
+There are plenty of mechanisms scattered throughout the office that allow active action and spark communication, such as a lounge space where you can work like you're playing and a space where you can freely customize the furniture layout to suit your purpose.
+In order to foster pride in employees and boost their motivation, artwork by Leslie David, an up-and-coming art director active in Paris, has been boldly placed throughout the space, making it a fun place to come to work.
+We proposed the original name "Sky AGORA," combining AGORA, which symbolizes a "square" as a place to gather, with the location's high-rise location on the 48th floor. <Our project members> [Sales/Project Management] Nekoda Hiroki [Planning] Masubuch Kenta [design, layout] Yamanobe Manabu, Sato Tomoya, Ami Shunsuke [Production/ construction] Yoshimura Kazuiso

 #corporate